rokath/trice/docs/TriceOverRTT.md

   * For **G01B_inst**: `trice l -p JLINK -args "-Device STM32G0B1RE -if SWD -Speed 4000 -RTTChannel 0" -d16 -pf none`
   * You can add the `-verbose` CLI switch for more details.
 * You may **not** need a **trice** tool restart after firmware reload.
+* For some reason the RTT technique does not work well with Darwin right now.
+The problem seems to be that the JLinkRTTLogger app cannot work correctly in the background.
+But there is a workaround:
+  * In one terminal run `JLinkRTTLogger -Device STM32G0B1RE -if SWD -Speed 4000 -RTTChannel 0 myLogFile.bin`
+  * and in an other terminal execute `trice l -p FILE -args myLogFile.bin -pf none -d16`.

 <p align="right">(<a href="#top">back to top</a>)</p>